falldamagestudio/FetchPrebuiltUE4/README.md

 ## FetchPrebuiltUE4 authentication configuration

 - If you want to use a Service Account, then download JSON credentials and put them into a file called `default-application-credentials.json` next to `FetchPrebuiltUE4`.
-- Otherwise, you will be prompted to log in using a regular user account the first time that you access Google Cloud via `FetchPrebuiltUE4`.
+- Otherwise, configure FetchPrebuiltUE4 to use a regular user account: `FetchPrebuiltUE4 create-user-auth` and follow instructions.
+You will be prompted to authenticate via a Google account.

 ## Build & upload UE4

 - Build UE4, for example by using BuildGraph: `Engine\Build\BatchFiles\RunUAT.bat BuildGraph -Script="Engine/Build/InstalledEngineBuild.xml" -Target="Make Installed Build Win64" -set:HostPlatformOnly=true -set:WithServer=true -set:WithDDC=false -set:VS2019=true`
-- Upload UE4 build to storage, `FetchPrebuiltUE4 --folder <UE4 engine folder> --package <version identification of your UE4 build>`.
+- Upload UE4 build to storage, `FetchPrebuiltUE4 upload-package --folder <UE4 engine folder> --package <version identification of your UE4 build>`.
 - Create a `DesiredUE4Version.json` file next to `FetchPrebuiltUE4`, with the version identification of your UE4 build.

 ## Add FetchPrebuiltUE4 to Unreal project